Louisiana Tech vs. Charlotte NCAA Football Odds, Plays and Insights | November 13, 2021

 - Charlotte's games have gone over 57 points in four of nine chances this season.

-- Saturday's over/under is 4.1 points higher than the combined 52.9 PPG average of the two teams.

-- This contest's over/under is 6.0 points fewer than the 63 these two squads combine to give up per game in 2021.
+- The two teams combine to score 52.9 points per game, 4.1 less than the total in this contest.

+- These two squads surrender a combined 63 points per game, 6.0 more than this contest's over/under.

-- The average total in Bulldogs games this season is 58.5, 1.5 points more than Saturday's total of 57.
+- The average total in Bulldogs games this season is 58.5, 1.5 points above Saturday's over/under of 57.

-- The 59.4 PPG average total in 49ers games this season is 2.4 points more than this game's over/under.
+- The 57-point over/under for this game is 2.4 points below the 59.4 points per game average total in 49ers games this season.

 Louisiana Tech Stats and Trends

-- In Louisiana Tech's nine games this season, it has three wins against the spread.
+- Louisiana Tech has three wins against the spread in nine games this year.

-- The Bulldogs have been favored by 6.5 points or more three times this season and have not covered the spread in any of them.

-- Louisiana Tech's games this year have hit the over six times in nine opportunities (66.7%).
+- Louisiana Tech's games this year have gone over the total in six out of nine opportunities (66.7%).

-- When Louisiana Tech picks up more than 449.9 yards, the team is 2-0 against the spread and 0-2 overall.
+- In games that Louisiana Tech amasses more than 449.9 yards, the team is 2-0 against the spread and 0-2 overall.

-- The Bulldogs have turned the ball over three more times (14 total) than the 49ers have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.